MahnoorZS/Videos-Games-Sales/README.md

 # Videos Games Sales Dashboard
 <p>https://1drv.ms/f/s!AhBPgcYooeD7nHIK46IWqkgdqoN4?e=VaHiGS</p>
-<p>Please ensure M=macros are enable on excel for the macros to work on this excel workbook.</p>
+<p>Please ensure macros are enable on excel for the macros to work on this excel workbook.</p>

 ## Obejective